londelec/leandcxmlman/source/sections/Docreleases.rst

 		| > :xmlref:`TimeSync` attribute added to IEC60870-5-104 Master :xmlref:`Broadcast` node to enable broadcast Common Address of ASDU (CAA) for outgoing Time Synchronization commands;
 		| > :xmlref:`TimeSync` attribute added to IEC60870-5-104 Slave :xmlref:`ASDUSettings` node to enable internal clock synchronization when command is received;
 		| > :xmlref:`LEIODC-X32-3100`, :xmlref:`LEIODC-X10-3100` and :xmlref:`THT2` types added to Modbus Master :xmlref:`Hardcoded` node

+   * :ver:     V26
+     :date:    04/09/2015
+     :by:      AK
+     :desc:     | > :xmlref:`ClassIgnore` attribute added to IEC60870-5-101 Slave :xmlref:`LinkSettings` node which can be used to ignore class of the receievd messages